FilbertChang/GOTCHA/README.md

 ---

-## 👤 Pengembang
+## 👤 Developer

 **Filbert Chang**
 Microsoft Elevate AI Impact Challenge 2026

 ---

-## 📄 Lisensi Dataset
+## 📄 Dataset License

-Dataset GOTCHA-ID dibuat sendiri oleh peserta berdasarkan statistik agregat publik dari OJK dan Bank Indonesia.
-Tidak mengandung data pribadi atau data yang dilindungi hak cipta.
+The GOTCHA-ID dataset was created by the developer based on publicly available aggregate statistics from OJK and Bank Indonesia.
+It contains no personal data or copyrighted data.